opendocsg/slw-judgments-backfill/2002_SGHC_229/report.md

 immediate right to possession of the goods at the time of conversion would have been the banks and not the seller.

 68\.
-However, in _The Cherry & Ors_ [2002] 3 SLR 431, Justice Kan Ting Chiu said that while it was generally accepted that a person who wanted to sue in conversion must have actual possession or the immediate right to possession at the time of conversion, the rule was not inflexible.
+However, in _The Cherry & Ors_ <span class="citation">[2002] 3 SLR 431</span>, Justice Kan Ting Chiu said that while it was generally accepted that a person who wanted to sue in conversion must have actual possession or the immediate right to possession at the time of conversion, the rule was not inflexible.
 Relying on _Bristol & West of England Bank v Midland Railway Co_ [1891] 2 QB 653, he decided that the title to sue may be transferred from a preceding party to the plaintiff after the act of conversion.
 I understand that his decision is on appeal to the Court of Appeal.

 69\.
 In any event, in the case before me, Feoso is no longer claiming any right under B/L No 1.
 In my view, Feoso has no locus standi to sue for conversion.
 I am also of the view that there was no conversion by Faith and I shall elaborate on this later.